What is annual travel insurance?

 - travel insurance for an unlimited amount of holidays

 - savings increase the more you travel

 We can help you compare annual travel insurance and find the right cover for your needs.

 Annual travel cover could be a good solution for anyone who makes two or more trips in 12 months.
 But for those just taking a one-off holiday, single trip cover might be better.

-According to our figures, 50% of people could achieve a single trip travel insurance quote of £5 for a one-week trip to Europe compared to an annual travel insurance quote of £7 for Europe, based on Compare the Market data in May 2018.
+According to our figures, 50% of people could achieve a single trip travel insurance quote of £5 for a one-week trip to Europe, based on Compare the Market data in November 2018.